 Creating a Software Sensor

 Adding a Camera

 First you need to add a ONVIF compatible camera to the network.
-Gravio supports the ONVIF standard, which is very common in security camera settings.
+Gravio supports the ONVIF standard ( need to provide Profile T), which is very common in security camera settings.
 For this, please find the camera in your devices window:

 You will see ONVIF compatible camera(s) in your network.
 Please note that Gravio can detect ONVIF cameras that adhere to the ONVIF discovery standard.
 If you don’t see your camera, please check your network or camera setting:

 In the following screen you can set the parameters of the camera: